agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step4.md

 ## Outcome

-The artifact receives a warning score which we told Cloud Automation was still good enough to allow an automatic release.
-Cloud Automation stores a full history of every previous evaluation and will automatically compare new builds against old.
+The artifact receives a warning score which we told Keptn was still good enough to allow an automatic release.
+Keptn stores a full history of every previous evaluation and will automatically compare new builds against old.

 ![](./assets/qa-evaluation-1.jpg)
 ![](./assets/qa-evaluation-2.jpg)